Calm your IBS in just 6 weeks with Nerva

-IBS and psychiatric disorders such as anxiety and depression commonly occur together.
+IBS and mental health issues such as anxiety and depression commonly occur together.
 Up to 40% of IBS patients also suffer from an anxiety disorder.
-Anxiety is common in patients with IBS, and gastro-intestinal specific anxiety describes thoughts and emotions related to the digestive system.
+Anxiety is common in people with IBS, and gastro-intestinal specific anxiety describes thoughts and emotions related to the digestive system.
 These feelings arise out of fear of sensations in the GI tract, and that events may trigger a flare-up of symptoms.(4)

 Higher levels of anxiety are associated with worsening IBS symptoms.
 In one study, people with higher levels of anxiety reported higher symptom severity for pain, cramping and bloating and lower quality of life.
 However, anxiety does not cause IBS or vice-versa, the disorders only exacerbate each other.